hachmannlab/chemml/doc/CMLWInputFile.rst

     .. note:: two parameters are mandatory for all the blocks:

-                - **module**: to specify the python library that must be used for the task
+                - **host**: to specify the python library that must be used for the task
                 - **function**: to specify the ChemML Wrapper function that makes binding with the main function in the specified library.
 - Equals sign (=)
     Equals sign (=) is for setting the value of parameters.
 It comes right after the parameter name and is followed by its